EndPointCorp/end-point-blog/2011/12/03/performing-bulk-edits-in-rails-part-2.html.md

 This is the second article in the series on how to perform a bulk edit in Rails.
-Let's recap our user's story from [Part 1](/blog/2011/11/14/performing-bulk-edits-in-rails-part-1).
+Let’s recap our user’s story from [Part 1](/blog/2011/11/14/performing-bulk-edits-in-rails-part-1).

-- User makes a selection of records and clicks "Bulk Edit" button
+- User makes a selection of records and clicks “Bulk Edit” button
 - User works with the same form they would use for a regular edit, plus

     - check boxes are added by each attribute to allow the user to indicate this variable should be affected by the bulk edit
     - only attributes which are the same among selected records should be populated in the form

 Part 1 addressed the first part of our user story.
-Now that we have our user's selection, we need to create an interface to allow them to select attributes affected by the bulk edit.
-Let's start with the form we'll use to POST our input.
+Now that we have our user’s selection, we need to create an interface to allow them to select attributes affected by the bulk edit.
+Let’s start with the form we’ll use to POST our input.

 ```ruby
 # app/controllers/bulk_edits_controller.rb